-Semeste er VII Subject Name IN-PLANT TRAINING-II Subject Code XCE 508 ( L -T -P -C C:P:A 0- 0- 1 0.66:0.66:0.66 Outcome: 0.66:0.66:0.66 Domain Cor Bor A CO1 Relate classroom theory with workplace practice C or P or A C(Understand) CO2 Comply with Factory discipline, management and business practices.
+Subject Name IN-PLANT TRAINING-II

+L -T -P -C C:P:A

+Course (Outcome: After the completion of the course, students will be able to Domain C or P or A CO1 Relate classroom theory with workplace practice C(Understand) CO2 Comply with Factory discipline, management and business practices.
 A(Respond) CO3 Demonstrates teamwork and time management.
 A(Value) CO4 Describe and display hands-on experience on practical skills obtained during the programme.
-P(Perception , Set) CO5 Summarize the tasks and activities done by technical documents and oral presentations.
+P(Perception, Set) CO5 Summarize the tasks and activities done by technical documents and oral presentations.
 C(Evaluate)